SammyT1178/Prism-Documentation/README.md

 - New ASN
 - ASN Lookup
 - Pending ASNs

+Voucher/ASN menus work as anticipated.
+Would be good to be able to check multiple items at once.
+Additionally, adding a button to return to the New Voucher/ASN menu is more intuitive than double-clicking an item after selecting the checkmark.
 ### Transfers ###
 - New Transfer Slip
 - Transfer Slip Lookup